• Skip to primary navigation

 • Shop

-Paleo Pumpkin Protein Muffins (Gluten Free)
+Paleo Pumpkin Protein Muffins (No Yogurt, Gluten Free)

 Jump to Recipe·Print Recipe

-pumpkin protein muffins on wire cooling rack
+Paleo pumpkin protein muffins on wire rack.

-• paleo & gluten free
+• paleo & gluten free - made with cassava flour and sweetened with coconut sugar.

 Ingredients